awestover/storeydb/brainstorming/brainstorm2.md

 due to anxiousness.

-"I don't see what you're so worried about, " Sol said, "if there is another boat we would see in plenty of time to avoid a collision, even on a more misty day".
+"I don't see what you're so worried about, " Sol said, "if there is another boat we would see it in plenty of time to avoid a collision, even on a more misty day".
 It seemed her passengers had never been on the waters before.
-Many people got quite annxious on the waters, but usually people worried about storms or falling off the boat; not collisions.
+Many people got quite annxious on the waters, but usually people worried about storms or falling off the boat, not collisions.
+If two ships got too close to one another, called a collision, it would draw sharks.
+One ship on its own usually could sneak past the sharks.

+"Yes, yes, of course" the man replied.
+"I do not doubt your crews abilities.
+All the same, please let me know immediately if you do see a ship."

+Sol consoled the man and then continued on to the captains room to confer with Bob, their map expert, trying to shake off the slight sense of unease that the man's worry had left her with.
+There really was no need to be worried, she had sailed for many years!
+Yes, sailing was dangerous.
+She knew many people who had lost careless passengers to the waters.
+Getting caught in a storm was far worse, she had heard tales of unfortunate ships caught in storms.
+But collisions, though not unheard of, were extremely rare.

 [some more scene setting]